To provide you with the best experience, cookies are used on this site. Learn more

 Set a little way to the north of Hunstanton is the pleasant little village of Old Hunstanton.

-Thornham is a small coastal village about 4 miles east of Hunstanton and is situated in the Norfolk Coast Area of Outstanding Natural Beauty.
+Sedgeford is situated about 3 miles south east of Hunstanton and is located in the Norfolk Coast Area of Outstanding Natural beauty.